GameDisplayer/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control/README.md

 ## Getting started

-The steps you have to follow are perfectly described [here](https://github.com/AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control#getting-started).
+The first steps you have to follow are perfectly described [here](https://github.com/AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control#getting-started).

 However if you have a hard time running the code on your GPU (version compatibility is the worst thing) Take a look at [this table](https://www.tensorflow.org/install/source_windows#gpu) from the official tensorflow documentation.
 You must have the right versions of `CUDA` and `cuDNN` corresponding to the ones of `tensorflow-gpu` and `python`.